Settings in production

 • be untyped or have the following types: str, int, float, bool.

-Otherwise, it will not be available in the managment portal.
+Otherwise, it will not be available in the management portal.

 from iop import BusinessOperation